novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-129.md

 "No way.
 That can't be."

 "It's true.
 To be precise, a new wave has erupted in the media following 【Jungle】's success in Korea.
-Recently, 【Japan Gay Jai Newspaper】 ran a special feature strongly advocating for it.
+Recently, 【Japan Keizai Newspaper】 ran a special feature strongly advocating for it.
 They said that establishing infrastructure costs a lot of money, but they must learn from Korea’s recent success!
 Perhaps because of that, the government is now sending messages to Japanese companies to hurry and establish network infrastructure."

 "That's a relief."